vedrans/goblog/README.md

-#GoBlog - blog platform written in Golang (pre-alpha)
+#GoBlog - blog platform written in Golang

-As said in tile this is simple blog platform that uses PostgreSQL as data storage and is written in Golang.
+Blog platform written in Golang and using Martini as playground showcase of golang.
+This code is far from being stable.
-It is pre - alpha and is far from stable for using, created as hobby while I was playing with Golang.
+Currently I am not maintaining this code.